-MH: While your works develop over time spent looking, for one of you the pictures lurch forward like fragrant balmy gusts of light while for the other, traces develop from somewhere darker, beyond muddy and patina layers.
+MH: While your works develop over time spent looking, for one of you, the pictures seem to lurch forward like fragrant balmy gusts of light and for the other, traces develop from somewhere shadowy, beyond muddy and patina-like layers.
 The line between abstraction and recognition is a moving target.
-Gesture and chance drift along a rim of recollection, alternating between triggering rewards and squandering gains.
-Abstraction flirts with landscapes and portraits, or maybe its the other way around.
-How do you navigate, provoke, or stir delineations between composition and the dissolution of an image?
+Gesture and chance drift along a rim of recollection triggering reward while squandering gains.
+How do you navigate, provoke, or stir this delineation between the composition and dissolution of an image?